jarasmar/CV/Readme.md

 <details>
   <summary><strong>Fundación Escuela de Solidaridad (2019)</strong></summary>
   <br>
   <p>This is a Foundation located in a small village near Granada, Spain.
 It gives home to over one hundred people living in social disadvantage, abuse or exclusion: mothers with children in emergency situations, young immigrants, adults and adolescents at risk.
-I spent a month living with them, and even if the conditions were sometimes a bit precarious, it was really inspiring seeing how everyone in the community was trying their best to improve.</p>
+I spent a month living with them, and even if the conditions were sometimes a bit precarious, it was very inspiring seeing how everyone in the community was trying their best to improve.</p>
-  <p>My collaboration:</p>
+  <p>My contribution:</p>
   <ul>
     <li>Responsible for directing the restoration project of one of the houses.</li>
     <li>Responsible for managing donations of second-hand clothing (storage, stock and distribution).</li>